Planning a Domestic Faculty-Led Course

 - Electronic processes would ideally replace paper processes.

-- Study Away programs are a shared responsibility.
+- Faculty-Led programs are a shared responsibility.

 Getting to know those involved with Study Away programs

 The Office of Study Away was established in May 2010 to create off-campus programs in locations in which students need no passport.
 The Office of Study Away provides collaborative administrative support, logistical oversight, budgeting, financial management, marketing with faculty leaders, their departments, and colleges.
 The Study Away staff work directly with program leaders and serves as a proxy them related to non-academic matters.
+In Spring 2019, the Office of Study Away merged with Study Abroad & Global Learning.

 Program Leaders are the faculty and staff who serve as the instructors and on-site administrators.
 They share in the development, implementation, post program reporting, and financial reconciliation of the program.
 To increase the likelihood of a successful program, program leaders are expected to share responsibilities and to participate actively in all phases of the program.

-Study Away Course Characteristics
+Domestic Faculty-Led Course Characteristics

 - Program location(s) do NOT require a passport.